 - Decision - Persuade prospective attendees to participate with clever use of FOMO, urgency, time-based discounts, phone calls, and emails

 - Action - Empower prospects to attend and get them excited to attend

 Ask both teams to share their goals and action items for the sales funnel.
 How are they going to support moving leads through the funnel?

-When sales and marketing teams partner together, everyone wins.
+When sales and marketing teams are aligned and partner together, everyone wins.
 You'll generate better leads and experience improved after-event conversion rates.
 Use the above tips to align your sales and marketing teams together to maximize the success of your event.